 - Support services: to provide you with information and support services, and to evaluate and report on these services

-- Other issues: communicating with you in relation to our operations, activities and objectives, to verify your identity, to improve and evaluate our programs and services and to comply with relevant laws.
+- Other issues: communicating with you about our operations, activities, and objectives, verifying your identity, improving and evaluating our programs and services, and complying with relevant laws.

 Health information and other sensitive information

-Sometimes we have to disclose your information to other people for a specific purpose and in order to carry out our activities.
-For example, health care professionals, lawyers, other professionals, counsellors, funders, financiers, co-ordinators, volunteers, service providers, agencies and not-for-profits that provide support services.
+Sometimes we have to disclose your information to other people for a specific purpose and to carry out our activities.
+For example, health care professionals, lawyers, other professionals, counsellors, funders, financiers, coordinators, volunteers, service providers, agencies, and not-for-profits that provide support services.

-We generally don’t disclose your information to anyone else – importantly, we don’t rent, sell or exchange your information without your consent.
-Where we tell you about opportunities with other partner organisations, we will not give your information to them; it will be up to you to contact them directly.
+We generally don’t disclose your information to anyone else – importantly, we don’t rent, sell, or exchange your information without your consent.
+When we tell you about opportunities with other partner organisations, we will not give your information to them; it will be up to you to contact them directly.